danehobrecht/shadowtu.be/README.md

 #### More information

-- Tor Browser is required to be running during script execution (https://www.torproject.org/).
+- Tor Browser (https://www.torproject.org/) is required to be running during script execution.
 - "Google - My Activity.html" must be locally available to use the comment feature.
-Export the HTML page from the following link and move it into the same directory as the script: https://www.youtube.com/feed/history/comment_history
+Export the HTML page from the comment history page (https://www.youtube.com/feed/history/comment_history) and move it into the same directory as the script.
-- Clearnet-accessible website is in the works.
+- Clearnet-accessible website is in the works